Attracting Butterflies To Your Garden

 A bustling garden warms the heart like nothing else.
 Flora coupled with wildlife is not just easy on the eyes but also proves to be an instant stress buster.
 Butterflies, for instance, are a hit among those who love gardening.
 But luring them into your space and making sure they like the habitat enough to stick around, is not an easy task.

 Attracting butterflies into your garden calls for careful selection of plants, to begin with.
-One needs to choose varieties which act as a home for all life stages of a butterfly.
+One needs to choose varieties that act as a home for all life stages of a butterfly.
 Not only do these pretty little things require a place to lay eggs, and plants to act as food the caterpillars can consume, there better be flowers to provide nectar for the adult members as well.

 Lesser Grass Blue, Common Blue Apollo, Common Mime, and Common Mormon are a few of the most popular Indian species of butterflies.
 A sure-shot way to attract them is by planting native flowering plants.
 Since butterflies and regional plants co-evolve over time, they depend on each other for survival and reproduction.
 Hence, it’s best to stick to the local varieties thriving in your geographical area.